mczajkow/mediamail/DESIGN.md

 `twitter`: This is access information needed to set up a Twitter connection and it also contains the user handle name used.
 To understand this more, please see: https://developer.twitter.com/en

+## Mailbot Design

+globalReply: Mailbot contains a dictionary `{}` containing lists `[]` of reponses where the key in the dictionary is the `title` given to the query found in the `queries` section of `mailbot.json`.
+The list is populated with hits found in the Elastic Search database that match the query criteria.
+A `hit_limit` is respected.
+Once the limit is reached, only the highest scoring items in the list are kept.
+Each hit in the list of a reply is also a dictionary containing:

+* `score`: the score of the hit
+* `id`: the unique identification of the hit
+* `text`: the fullly prepared message
+* `link`: direct URL to the actual message

 ## Scoring
 Each message sent to the user via an email has an `integer` score associated with it.
 This is determined by several factors which are configured in Mailbot's mailbot.json (see above).